Easy Egg and Potato Breakfast Casserole

 What’s the best way to reheat Easy Egg and Potato Breakfast Casserole?

-Reheat your casserole in the oven to avoid it getting a weird, hardened texture from the microwave.
-(Bleh.)
-When you’re ready to serve it, pop it into a preheated 375-degree oven for about 15 to 20 minutes, until it’s heated all the way through.
+I recommend reheating this casserole in the oven.
+Reheating in the microwave gives it a weird, hardened texture.
+Pop it into a preheated 375-degree oven for about 15 to 20 minutes, until it’s heated all the way through.

 Can you freeze breakfast casserole?